dendrite/viscosity/Glia/README.markdown

 #### TODO

+* Make as parameter a timeout for Metrics publication
+* Some troubles with metrics update in zookeeper
 * [DONE] - but some shift to pure JavaBean in builder pattern - Need to fix Spring context loader

 * Need Netflix Curator fake zookeeper instance - for Testing